 QSuper Board strongly refutes the allegations made in the class action proceedings brought against it, and is vigorously defending the claim.

 We have developed the following Q&A to assist you as best as possible within the limitations we are bound by.
-If you would like more detail, please visit the Shine website or review the opt out notice you have received.
+If you would like more detail, please visit the Shine Lawyers' webpage.
 You can also seek independent legal advice.

-Please note, this notice and class action does not involve or impact those members who only have a Super Savings account (i.e. heritage Sunsuper members who did not also have a QSuper account).
+Please note the class action does not involve or impact those members who only have a Super Savings account (i.e. heritage Sunsuper members who did not also have a QSuper account).

 Further information